Burnhulk/BettinggameNFL/README.md

   -see Score
   -bet on winning Teams
   -get automatic results every week
+  -create a simple UI
-I'm a Beginner so be nice :)
+I'm a Beginner so be nice and Tips are very welcome :)